-And what trust is left in newspapers that get funded by billionaires with an industrial-medical agenda like The Bill & Melinda Gates Foundation.
+And what trust is left in newspapers that get funded by billionaires with an industrial-medical agenda, like The Bill & Melinda Gates Foundation?
 The German newspaper Spiegel Online received $2,537,294 (2018) and $2,000,000 (2021) in donations to

 raise global health awareness.
 This donation has paid off for Bill Gates, who was recently left out in a hit piece by Spiegel about “lawless” billionaires.

-The result of all these things is a new form of “journalism” that doesn’t report the news but sees its responsibility in lecturing and educating the people on what is the “correct” opinion.
+The result of all these things is a new form of “journalism” that doesn’t report the news, but sees its responsibility in lecturing and educating the people on what is the “correct” opinion.
 They use psychological techniques like Framing, Nudging, Gaslighting, and outright propaganda.

 Framing is a technique where the journalist sets the frame and outcome of a news article.
 Instead of reporting the facts, it starts with the premise of how the reader should think about the issue.
 It’s common practice now to smear the opposite side as deniers, conspiracy theorists, alt-right, far-right, white nationalists, or Nazis.
 In Germany, nearly every accusation includes a reference to the 3rd Reich.

 It’s unbelievable how many people can be fooled and have their opinions controlled with this technique.
 Especially the tax-funded public broadcasting companies in Germany are guilty of this.
-The apocalyptic health minister Karl Lauterbach was invited to 29 talk shows during the COVID crisis in 2021 alone where he spread his fear and panic for the next killer mutation.
+The apocalyptic health minister Karl Lauterbach was invited to 29 talk shows during the COVID-19 crisis in 2021 alone, where he spread his fear and panic for the next killer mutation.
 But of the 16 sessions of the Health Committee, he only attended 5.
 Priorities.

 A prominent example of framing is the controversy around the podcaster, Joe Rogan.
-When he got infected with COVID-19, he took a bunch of drugs, including Ivermectin and his test was negative 2 days later, 5 days later he was back to the gym training.
+When he got infected with COVID-19, he took several drugs, including Ivermectin and his test was negative 2 days later, 5 days later he was back to the gym training.
 This is not the story the medical cartel of Big Pharma would like to be heard for the “deadly” virus.
-Even though Ivermectin has proven itself in 63 studies as effective, it needed to be attacked by the media, because Ivermectin is patent-free and doesn’t generate billions in revenue.
+Even though Ivermectin has proven itself in 63 studies as effective, it needed to be attacked by the media because Ivermectin is patent-free and doesn’t generate billions in revenue.
 The framing techniques used against Rogan were creative.
-The medicine was framed as “Horse Dewormer” and “Horse Paste,” even though Ivermectin is foremost a human drug and was used billions of times around the globe and its founders William Campbell and Satoshi Ōmura won the Nobel Price in Physiology or Medicine in 2015.
+The medicine was framed as “Horse Dewormer” and “Horse Paste,” even though Ivermectin is foremost a human drug and was used billions of times around the globe and its founders William Campbell and Satoshi Ōmura won the Nobel Prize in Physiology or Medicine in 2015.

 Rolling Stones Magazine outright made up a story that gunshot victims in Oklahoma could not be treated because many people overdosing on Ivermectin would block the hospitals.